What kinds of projects are eligible for review under the simplified application?

 Eligible projects include road maintenance work, mineral prospecting, beaver dam modification, repositioning or removal of large wood, dock maintenance/repair, scientific instrument installation, trenchless conduit (utility) crossing, or fish screen maintenance or replacement.
 Most of these project types also require submission of plans to help the Department understand your project.

-May I use the previous version of the Simplified Application to apply for my project?
+May I use the previous version of the downloadable Simplified Application to apply for my project?

 No. The previous version of the application did not include a section for property owner consent for the Department to enter the property at the project location.
 The Department needs this permission so previous versions of the application may not be used.